 - Knowledgable guide

-It this point in time you can only go on foot.
-There are’t any roads and no people, just you, fellow participants, the sea and untouched nature as far as the eye can see.
-Now you should take a deep breath and enjoy the solitude.
-When we get back to Norðurfjörður we will have a chance to revisit the magical Krossneslaug before having another great meal prepared by our hosts.
+Next, this tour will take you to some more places where there are no roads at all – you can only go on foot.
+There is just you, your fellow participants, your guide, the sea and untouched nature as far as the eye can see.
+This is the time to enjoy a moment of stillness – take a deep breath and really feel the amazing solitude, such a precious and rare experience in today´s world!
+When we get back to Norðurfjörður we will have a chance to revisit the magical Krossneslaug pool.
+You will certainly have worked up an appetite to enjoy another great meal prepared by your hosts – on this tour you experience the best of countryside hospitality.

 - Hvalárfoss waterfall